 To illustrate the point, let’s focus on an actual auction that closed a few months ago.
 The listing was for sound recording royalties on a 90’s hip-hop catalog.
 To kick the auction off, it needed an opening bid of $300,000.

 We’ve conducted hundreds of auctions on Royalty Exchange.
 All but a handful have received an opening bid within 24 hours of listing.
 This was one of the few that didn’t get an immediate bid.

 The auction ran for several days, but there was never a second bid.
-As you can see below, he was the top (and only) bidder.
-So what did he see that other investors didn’t?
+As you can see below, I was the top (and only) bidder.
+Although I was happy to win the auction, I never expected that would happen.
+I couldn’t imagine I’d be the only one interested.
+And yet, I was.
+The question is, what did I see that other investors didn’t?

 Outside of Private Syndicates, auctions (currently) are the primary means to acquire royalty assets on Royalty Exchange.
 The competitive nature of auctions facilitates price discovery, and that’s a good thing.
 But it also can create a scenario where the role of social proof in auctions overrides sound analysis.

 By that I mean it’s common to feel better about a decision when others are making the same decision and to doubt a decision if we’re the only one making it.
 We’ve seen social proof drive “bidding wars” in which, sometimes, animal spirits seem to knock investors out of their senses.
 And we’ve seen the opposite, where a lack of bidding activity paralyzes investors and keeps them from snapping up good assets at great values.